Facebook Live videos have become one of the most engaging features on Facebook. Learn how to embed Facebook live videos in WordPress posts and pages.

-Selecting advanced settings will have your URL automatically copied in the tool, ready for you to configure other options such as pixel width of the video and the option to include shares, likes, and comments.
+Selecting advanced settings will have your URL automatically copied into the tool, ready for you to configure other options, such as the pixel width of the video and the option to include shares, likes, and comments.

 3. Using Facebook Page Plugin Widget to Display Timeline

-Your Facebook live video will appear in the timeline section of the widget that you can add on your website.
+Your Facebook live video will appear in the timeline section of the widget that you can add to your website.